 Yuugi in Subterranean Animism stays on the screen after mid-boss fight and continues shooting at you.

-Rin, the Stage 5 boss in Subterranean Animism, is a midboss in Stage 4 (Twice), Stage 5, and Stage 6.
+Rin, the Stage 5 boss in Subterranean Animism, is a mid-boss in Stage 4 (twice), Stage 5, and Stage 6.
 She's infamous for her persistence.

-Soga no Tojiko, the stage 5 midboss in Ten Desires does the same thing.
+Soga no Tojiko, the stage 5 mid-boss in Ten Desires, has no hitbox.

-Kurumi in Lotus Land Story was the only PC-98 character to act as her own midboss.
+Kurumi in Lotus Land Story is the only PC-98 character to act as her own mid-boss.
 The Windows games made this the standard.